REUBATCODE/REUBATCODE/README.md

 ## About Me
 - 🎓 Studying Software Development at Hermosillo Technological University (UTH).
 - 👨‍💻 Passionate about Security and Linux.
-- 🌱 Currently learning Python 3.
+- 🌱 Intern at Ford.
 - 📫 Reach me: a22311151@uthermosillo.edu.mx

 ## My Hobbies